Vortriz/awesome-niri/README.md

 ## Packages
 - [Community Packages](https://repology.org/project/niri/packages) - A list of community maintained packages for Niri.
 - [Niri Flake](https://github.com/sodiboo/niri-flake) - A Nix flake for Niri, providing a convenient way to install and manage Niri on NixOS.

+## Tools
+- [bar-rs](https://github.com/faervan/bar-rs) - A simple status bar, written using iced-rs.
+- [Ignis](https://github.com/linkfrg/ignis) - A widget framework for building desktop shells, written and configurable in Python.
+- [niriswitcher](https://github.com/isaksamsten/niriswitcher) - An application switcher for niri, with support for workspaces and automatic dark mode.

+## Rices
+- [Setup Showcase](https://github.com/YaLTeR/niri/discussions/325) - A showcase of Niri setups, where users can share their configurations and get inspiration from others.